 Having been completely destroyed during World War II following a tragic timeline of events – German subjugation, a failed rebellion and the Red Army’s betrayal – Warsaw has since proved its admirable resilience.
 A complete rebuild of the Old Town means an exact replica of the original now stands proudly while the Uprising Museum tells the heroic yet heartbreaking story of the 1944 rebellion and its catastrophic aftermath.
 Remnants of the city’s Soviet past remain – Stalin’s Palace of Culture and Science one glaring example – but the city has successfully achieved the unimaginable feat of transforming into an inspiring destination that delivers an exciting line-up of culture, food and partying.

 Old Town is Warsaw’s main tourist hub thanks to its picture-perfect pastel houses and high concentration of restaurants and bars while further neighbourhoods such as Praga and Mokotow attract visitors and locals alike with their diverse menu of craft beer pubs, wine bars and trendy restaurants.
-From the major attractions and coolest neighbourhoods to the hippest bars and best restaurants, this guide details the best things to do in Warsaw during a long weekend.
+From the major attractions and coolest neighbourhoods to the hippest bars and best restaurants, this guide details the best things to do in Warsaw on a long weekend.